Name & Legal Form

 - The Active Members shall take turns hosting the annual General Assembly, stated here in their sequential order of membership.

-- The Seoul Institute (SI), Beijing Municipal Institute of City Planning and Design (BICP), Singapore Centre for Liveable Cities (CLC), Shanghai Urban Planning Design & Research Institute (SUPDRI), and Ho Chi Minh City Institute for Development Studies (HIDS).
+- The Seoul Institute (SI), Beijing Municipal Institute of City Planning and Design (BICP), Singapore Centre for Liveable Cities (CLC), Shanghai Urban Planning Design & Research Institute (SUPDRI), Ho Chi Minh City Institute for Development Studies (HIDS), Tianjin Academy of Urban Planning and Design (TAUPD), and Busan Development Institute (BDI).

 The Secretariat of MeTTA shall be located at The Seoul Institute (located at 137-071, Nambusunhwan-ro, Seocho-gu, Seoul, Republic of Korea).